-- Muscle relaxants: These help control muscle spasms that cause your bladder to squeeze at the wrong time.
+Your doctor may prescribe medicine to treat your overactive bladder.
+Muscle relaxants help control muscle spasms that cause your bladder to squeeze at the wrong time.
 Common side effects include dry mouth, blurred vision, constipation, a fast heartbeat, and a flushed feeling (feeling warm and red).
 The medicine can be prescribed as a pill or patch.

 Bladder exercises strengthen and retrain your bladder to hold the urine until you can get to a bathroom.